waok8s/waofed/README.md

 > 💡 Mainly tested with 1.25, may work with the same versions that [KubeFed supports](https://github.com/kubernetes-sigs/kubefed/blob/master/docs/userguide.md#create-clusters) (but may require some efforts).

+Supported KubeFed APIs:
+- `FederatedDeployment [types.kubefed.io/v1beta1]`
+- `ReplicaSchedulingPreference [scheduling.kubefed.io/v1alpha1]`
+- `KubeFedCluster [core.kubefed.io/v1beta1]`

 ### Installation

-Make sure you have [cert-manager](https://cert-manager.io/) installed, as it is used to generate webhook certificates.
+Make sure you have [cert-manager](https://cert-manager.io/) deployed on the cluster where KubeFed control plane is deployed, as it is used to generate webhook certificates.

 ```sh
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.10.0/cert-manager.yaml
 ```

-Install the controller with the following command.
+Deploy the Operator with the following command.
 It creates `waofed-system` namespace and deploys CRDs, controllers and other resources.

 ```sh
 kubectl apply -f https://github.com/Nedopro2022/waofed/releases/download/v0.1.0/waofed.yaml